adrhill/julia-ml-course/website/profiling_debugging.md

 [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl) is the advanced user's version of `@code_warntype`.
-It allows us to recursively "descend deeper" into our code until we find a point where inference failed.
+It allows us to recursively "descend deeper" into our code until we find a point at which inference failed.

-Calling `@descend` on your code will start a command-line interface to interactively explore your code with type-annotations.
+Calling `@descend` on a function will start a command-line interface to interactively explore our code with type-annotations.
 Since this interface is pretty dense in information, it can look intimidating:

 ![Cthulhu.jl example](/assets/cthulhu_1.png)

 At the top of the output (orange box), the original source code is shown with additional annotations of inferred types, e.g. `Union{Float64, Int64}`.
 By default, source code format is used, which can be nicer than `@code_warntype`'s IR.
-However, this can be can be changed:

 The second section (green box) shows the interactive interface of Cthulhu.jl.
 The letters in `[ ]` brackets are the keys that need to be typed to toggle options.